STASIS EURO Price Reaches $1.07 on Exchanges (EURS)

 About STASIS EURO

-STASIS EURO’s launch date was June 22nd, 2018.
+STASIS EURO was first traded on June 22nd, 2018.
 STASIS EURO’s total supply is 124,125,940 tokens.
-STASIS EURO’s official website is stasis.net.
 STASIS EURO’s official Twitter account is @stasisnet.
+The official website for STASIS EURO is stasis.net.

-It is usually not presently possible to purchase alternative cryptocurrencies such as STASIS EURO directly using U.S. dollars.
-Investors seeking to acquire STASIS EURO should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase STASIS EURO using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as STASIS EURO directly using US dollars.
+Investors seeking to acquire STASIS EURO should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase STASIS EURO using one of the aforementioned exchanges.

 Receive News & Updates for STASIS EURO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for STASIS EURO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.